 Keep the gameplay dynamic by varying the question formats.
 Combine multiple-choice questions with true or false scenarios.
 So, use different questions from all 3 games.
 This variety will ensure the game remains engaging and unpredictable.

-Here’s a sneak peek at the types of questions you’ll find in each category.
+Here are some sample questions from the fun 4th of July Trivia game.
 Some are on the games [wink, wink] and some are not:

 1. What year was the Declaration of Independence signed?

-2. Which city hosts the largest fireworks display in the United States on the 4th of July?
+2. Which U.S. city hosts the largest fireworks display on the 4th of July?

 3. What is the national bird of the United States?

-1. Who was the commander-in-chief of the Continental Army during the American Revolutionary War?
+1. Who led the Continental Army during the American Revolutionary War?

 2. Which American hero is famous for his midnight ride to warn of British troop movements?

-2. True or False: John Adams and Thomas Jefferson both died on July 4, 1826.
+2. T/F: John Adams and Thomas Jefferson both died on the same day.

-3. True or False: The first 4th of July celebration at the White House was held by President Thomas Jefferson.
+3. T/F: The first 4th of July celebration at the White House was held by President Thomas Jefferson.

 Happy quizzing and happy 4th of July!